Landtag of Mecklenburg-Vorpommern

 The Landtag of Mecklenburg-Vorpommern is the people's representative body or the state parliament of the German federal state of Mecklenburg-Vorpommern.
-Thus it is also a constitutional body of the state.

 The Landtag convenes in Schwerin and currently consists of 79 members of six parties.
 The current majority is a red-red coalition of the Social Democratic Party and The Left, supporting the cabinet of Minister-President Manuela Schwesig.
-The main functions of the Landtag are the election of the Minister-President, the passage of laws controlling the state government.
+The main functions of the Landtag are the election of the Minister-President and the passage of laws controlling the state government.

 Election results

 Elections are defined as general, direct, free, equal and secret.
 They are conducted using a system similar to the one used every Bundestag election.
 There are two votes, first for a candidate in the single-member district and the second for a party.
 36 seats are distributed by first past the post system in districts and remaining 35 seats are distributed using Hare-Niemeyer method based on the result of the second voting.

 Furthermore, every seat received in the first voting means one seat less in the second one.
 The second voting is conducted using a proportional representation system, with an electoral threshold of 5%.
 The last election was held in 2021.
 Recent elections were held in 2016, 2011 and 2006.